armory/docs/content/en/includes/armory-operator/os-operator-blurb.md

 > This guide is for both the Spinnaker Operator and the Armory Operator.
 Configuration is the same except for features only in Armory Enterprise.
-Those features are marked "(Armory Enterprise)".
+Those features are marked **`Armory Enterprise`**.